 The move to increase the State Pension age is the result of successive governments accepting that unless the qualifying age went up, the State Pension would become unaffordable.
 This is going to be kept under review, which means that it could change again in the future, depending on different factors, such as changes in life expectancy.

 To keep yourself and your finances in good shape, we can help create a clear picture of what you need, so that the best is yet to come.
-To find out more or to discuss your requirements, please contact Chris Slatter on email@example.com or 01295 250401.
+To discuss your requirements, please contact our Wealth Planning team on email@example.com or 01295 250401 or contact us here.